jeplb/mahoraga-codec/README.md

 | `data/bench4/v2/` | longevity sweep cells (3 codecs × 4 `r_initial`).
 The four `r_initial_{1,2,5,10}.0.json` files (mahoraga) carry per-trial decoder-stage telemetry — HMM rejection, posterior confidence, OSD order histogram, CRC pass rate, RS utilization, Berlekamp-Massey error count.
 The `mgcplus-…` and `dna_aeon-…` files are pass-rate only (those codecs are not instrumented). |
 | `data/bench5/v2/bench5_v2_telemetry.json` | strand-length sweep at v2 with per-trial telemetry for every cell |

 The v2 telemetry surfaces which decoder stage absorbs the v2-extra errors.
-In bench5 (varying `L`) the inner-code OSD-fail rate is the only field that moves — it scales 3.2× from `L=126` to `L=300`.
+In bench5 (varying `L`) the inner-code OSD-fail rate is the only field that moves, specifically it scales 3.2× from `L=126` to `L=300`.
 In bench4 (fixed encoding, sweeping `channel_r` downward) the per-strand decode is invariant and only RS utilization moves with dropout.

 ## Reproducing the paper